 There is a specialized sysudokie trace that traverses lists breadth first, instead of depth first, and for a good reason.
-The trial trace generates a list of effects for each cause on each list on the same line, left to right, before going to the next line.
+The trial trace lists one line of effects for each cause on each list on the same line, left to right, before going to the next line.

-It explores all immediate effects on the same logical level (trace line) simultaneously, casting for a contradiction in the smallest number of levels.
+It explores all immediate effects on the same logical level (trace line) simultaneously, by completing only one line of effects before moving on to the next cause in the list.
+Considering a line to show a level of logic, this is casting for a contradiction in the smallest number of levels.
 Ultimately, most of the results will be discarded.
-The point is to find the shortest logical path from the assertion on trial to a contradiction.
+The point is to find the shortest logical path from the assertion on trial to a possible contradiction.

 Here is a trial trace from the solving of Insane v.4, b.7, N.5 in review of the Insane collection of www.krazydad.com :

 The trial is on the exact combination 834 in West box, column 1, where 4 is given.
 The effects of W8 continue only one level, but for W3, inferences run parallel in five directions.
 When a contradiction is found on the 6th level of inference, then we can demonstrate how many levels were actually required by following only the necessary paths.